Meet the cast of 2020’s Silent Witness series 23

 Sophia Di Martino performs DCI Claire Ashby

 Who’s DCI Claire Ashby?
 The Senior Investigating Officer within the Jason Forbes case.
-Younger and impressive, Claire has shortly reached the rank of DCI.
+Younger and impressive, Claire has rapidly reached the rank of DCI.

-What else has Sophia Di Martino been in?
-Having performed Amber in Mount Crescent, Amy in Channel four’s Flowers, Carol in Yesterday, and Lily in Into the Badlands, Sophie Di Martino will quickly be showing within the hotly-anticipated Disney sequence Loki.

 Charles Babalola performs DS Mike Macneil